Amsterdam/signals-frontend/docs/adr/0003-application-configuration-setup.md

 - Changes in variable values can only be applied by deploying the application

 ## Decision

 Taking the pros and cons, the application's architecture, the Datapunt infrastructure and upcoming client wishes into account, the decision is made to go for the [Server-side / container](#Server-side / container) option.

+The repository will contain default configuration options so that it can be run locally and still be deployed to (acc.)meldingen.amsterdam.nl without the application breaking.